-The Economics Department uses the Wait List function in Studentadmin for 2000+level courses.
+The Economics Department uses the Wait List function in Studentadmin for certain courses, see below for list.
+The rest are first come first served as seats open up.

-They will also reserve most seats for ECON majors.
-ECON minors and others should waitlist and Permission Numbers (P#s) will be emailed as seats become available either by being unused or dropped and reopened.
+They also reserve some seats for ECON majors and minors.
+For classes with waitlists (see below), others who are restricted due to reserved seats should waitlist and Permission Numbers (P#s) will be emailed as seats become available either by being unused or dropped and reopened.

 If you are unable to enroll in an ECON class because the class is full or the open seats are reserved for majors, as long as you have met the prerequisites, you can add yourself on the wait list for the class.